andrewpickett/advent-of-code/2020/python/day10/README.md

 Ok, so this morning with a much clearer head, I re-visited what I had and started over.

 Back to the pattern I was on to up top:
+* One 1 in a row gives 1 possiblity
 * Two 1s in a row gives 2 possibilities
 * Three 1s in a row gives 4 possiblities
 * Four 1s in a row gives 7 possibilities -- I wrote them out by hand to verify